Top 10 Reasons Not to Eat Chicken

 An article in Scientific American titled “The Startling Intelligence of the Common Chicken” describes chickens as “cunning.”
 It goes on to say that they possess “communication skills on par with those of some primates and … [use] sophisticated signals to convey [their] intentions.
 When making decisions, [they take] into account … prior experience and knowledge surrounding the situation.
 [They] can solve complex problems and [empathize] with individuals that are in danger.”
 So who are you calling a “bird brain”?

-Chickens raised for their flesh are packed by the thousands into massive sheds and fed large amounts of antibiotics and drugs to keep them alive in conditions that would otherwise kill them.
+Chickens raised for their flesh are often packed by the thousands into massive sheds and fed large amounts of antibiotics and drugs to keep them alive in conditions that would otherwise kill them.

 Recent documents created by the Food and Drug Administration (FDA) and made available as a result of a Freedom of Information Act request revealed that “none of these [antibiotic feed additives] would likely be approvable … for … livestock use if submitted today, under current FDA guidelines.
 Eighteen of the 30 reviewed feed additives were deemed to pose a ‘high risk’ of exposing humans to antibiotic-resistant bacteria through the food supply.”
 This reckless use of antibiotics makes drugs less effective for treating humans by speeding up the development of drug-resistant bacteria.